 Basic information for the media

-Cognotekt is a specialist for automation of business processes with the help of artificial intelligence.
+Cognotekt specialises in semantic text analysis with the help of artificial intelligence.

 Dates & Facts